anuket-project/anuket-specifications/doc/ref_model/chapters/chapter07.rst

 In the context of the contemporary telecommunication technology, the cloud infrastructure typically is considered to be Infrastructure as a Code (IaaC).
 This fact implies that many aspects of code related security automatically apply to IaaC.
-Security aspects of IaaC in the telco context is discussed in the previous section ":ref:`ref_model/chapters/chapter07:infrastructure as a code`", which introduces the relevant framework for security automation and programmatic execution and monitoring of security controls.
+Security aspects of IaaC in the telco context is discussed in the previous section ":ref:`ref_model/chapters/chapter07:infrastructure as a code security`", which introduces the relevant framework for security automation and programmatic execution and monitoring of security controls.
 Organisations need to identify which of the stages or activities within these stages should be performed within the non-production versus production environments.
 This mapping will then dictate which security